Claudius of Turin: Iconoclasm

 Claudius found that Italian churches were full of images and "picture worshippers", though being told that people did not venerate the images themselves, but the saints they represent, Claudius still saw it as a heathenish practice and claimed that Pagans used similar arguments for image veneration.
 He saw the veneration of saints and claimed images as Pelagian, he argued that people need to only worship the creator and not the creation.

 Claudius also opposed the veneration of the cross, Claudius claimed that we need to "bear our own cross (Matt 16:24)" instead of adoring the cross.
-Claudius had no appreciation for religious symbolism and went with his iconoclastic zeal to a fanatical extreme.